Compositions

 - 2010, Thinking Irrational critical analysis of rhythm in the music of Thomas Adès.

-Recording of Workshop by the Composer’s Ensemble in 2009, conducted by Richard Baker and under the supervision of Colin Matthews.
+- 2009, Assemble for Small ensemble Score Excerpt Recording of Workshop by the Composer’s Ensemble in 2009, conducted by Richard Baker and under the supervision of Colin Matthews.

 Assemble for small ensemble is a piece which acts, in a limited sense, as the title suggests.
 Over its entire length the musical material in the piece is gradually ‘assembled’ as ever crisper iterations of melodic material emerge from a kind of primordial soup.